 The DOST is headed by a Secretary who is appointed by the President to exercise authority and responsibility for the mandate, and for supervision and control of the Department.
-The Secretary is assisted by three (3) Undersecretaries for: (a) Research and Development, (b) Regional Operations, and (c) Science and Technology Services - who also have supervision over the Institutes under their respective areas of responsibility.
-The Secretary is also assisted by four (4) Assistant Secretaries for: (a) Climate Change and Disaster Risk Reduction, (b) Finance, Administrative and Legal Affairs, (c) Strategic Plans and Programs, and (d) Countryside Development.
+The Secretary is assisted by four (4) Undersecretaries for: (a) Disaster Risk Reduction and Climate Change (b) Regional Operations, (c) Research and Development, and (d) Science and Technical Services - who also have supervision over the Institutes under their respective areas of responsibility.
+The Secretary is also assisted by three (3) Assistant Secretaries for: (a) Administration, (b) Finance and Legal Affairs, and (c) International Cooperation.

 The Department has four (4) Staff Services, namely: (a) Administrative and Legal Service which provides the Department with services relating to personnel, records, property procurement and management, collection, disbursement, archiving, general services, and legal matters; (b) Financial and Management Service which provides advice and assistance on budgetary, financial and management improvement matters; (c) Internal Audit Service which assists the management in achieving efficient and effective fiscal administration and performance of its affairs and functions; and (d) Planning and Evaluation Service which provides services relating to policy development and planning, program coordination and monitoring, and S&T resource assessment and evaluation matters.

 DOST is composed of the following councils and agencies :

 - Three (3) sectoral planning councils responsible for: formulating policies, plans, programs, projects and strategies for S&T development; for programming and allocating funds; for monitoring of research and development projects; and for generating external funds.

 - Seven (7) research and development institutes concerned with basic and applied researches on various fields.

 - Six (6) S&T service institutes rendering science and technology-related services.